schlick7/LuteForMobile/docs/stuff.md

 Add more custom theme options
   - have custom open up a popup?
     - include examples for everything if possible.
+  - have a create theme button
+    - have a create from selector where we pick one of the already existing themes or selected none.
+This will auto fill in all of the options with those colors.
+This is so users can have a custom them with minor changes or a custom theme with major changes -- best of both worlds.

 status should have a toggle for showing the selected color as the background highlight(like 1-5) or the text color (like status0)